-A TechTarget survey of information security professionals in the financial-services sector suggests there may be a glimmer of hope on the horizon for security-solution
+A TechTarget survey of information security professionals in the financial-services sector suggests there may be a glimmer of hope on the horizon for security-solution providers, many of whom are hurting for business.
+But experts in the field report things may not be looking up just yet.

 The May 2009 survey, which had more than 175 respondents, found that approximately 45% said they expect budgeted security projects previously put on hold to be approved within the next six months.
 While it may indicate a future increase in security spending in the financial industry, solution providers said they haven't yet seen the corresponding business increase.